Cats-n-coffee/jsLoxLang/README.md

   - Pattern: a rule that describes the token. (e.g: Identifier -> letter(letter.digit)*).
 Uses regex patterns?
   - Lexeme: sequence of characters that matches the pattern. (e.g: 60, runFile, runPrompt, +, ...)
 )

+## Parser

+It uses context-free grammar.
+Matches rules but does not care about what is around the given input ("context-free", it does not care about the context).